An underlined hyperlink denotes an affiliate link. To see what that means, click here.

 Seeing a pattern?

 And I can’t promise I’ll ever remember.
 Maybe I will.
 Maybe I’ll find room in my head for the most basic of cooking skills.
 But at this point, my brain just isn’t working that way, and I don’t intend to make room right now.
 Why?
-Because my book is in final edits and I just discovered Game of Thrones.
+Because the goat escaped and there is chocolate to be eaten and I just discovered Game of Thrones.
 HELLO, my life is full.

 So for now, I cook the simplest of simple things, and when they end up tasting good, I make them again and again.
 Like the bison butternut bowl.